 Applied, cellular and molecular immunology, medical microbiology, vaccine immunology and technology

 Tuberculosis (TB) caused by Mycobacterium tuberculosis is a deadly lung disease killing more people every year than any other bacterial infection.
 One third of the world's population is estimated to be infected, and New Zealand is not exempt.
 We believe the best way to control the global TB epidemic is through vaccination.
 Our lab's research is focused on understanding the generation and maintenance of immunological memory in order to improve vaccination against TB.
-Our lab is also interested in other respiratory pathogens, such as respiratory syncytial virus (RSV), which causes bronchiolitis in infants.

 The only available vaccine against TB is bacille Calmette Guérin (BCG).
 The BCG vaccine does not reliably protect against adult TB lung disease, the most common form of TB.
 Our struggle to develop a more effective vaccine stems, in part, from a lack of understanding of the protective memory immune response against TB.
 In our lab we are reevaluating the contribution of T cells to protective immunological memory against TB, as well as investigating the role of a recently discovered subset of immune cells known as Innate Lymphoid Cells (ILCs) in the recall response to TB.
 Ultimately, we will use this knowledge to inform the design of a new, improved TB vaccine.